-Please follow the procedure as shown below to finish memory installation.
+Please follow the procedure as shown to install memory.

-1. Make sure the DIMM module's pin face down and match the socket's size as depicted below.
+1. Make sure to put the module pins face down and match the socket's size as depicted below.

-2. Insert the module straight down to the DIMM slot with both hands and press down firmly until the DIMM module is securely in place.
+Insert the module straight down to the DIMM slot with both hands and press firmly until the DIMM module is securely in place.

-3. Repeat step 2 to finish additional DIMM modules installation.
+3. Repeat step 2 to install the other DIMM modules.